pyfsi/coconut/examples/phase_change/Stefan_one_phase/stefan_one_phase.md

 The grids are provided in the setup_files directory.
 They represent respectively 1 % (liquid) and 99 % (solid) of the domain.
 As a result, thay are rectangularly shaped and contain quadrilateral cells in a structured grid.
+The "end_of_setup_command" present in the _`parameters.json`_ file is necessary for the layering approach used for the dynamic mesh.

 ## Coupling algorithm